lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * SIZE_APP: the size in bytes of the application data to be included in a CoAP request.
 When Block-wise is used, this is referred to as the "body" to be fragmented into blocks.

 * SIZE_EDHOC: the size in bytes of EDHOC message_3, if this is sent as part of the EDHOC + OSCORE request.
-Otherwise, the size of EDHOC message_3 plus the size in bytes of the EDHOC Connection Identifier C_R, encoded as per {{Section 3.3 of RFC9528}}.
+Otherwise, the size in bytes of EDHOC message_3 plus the size in bytes of the EDHOC Connection Identifier C_R, encoded as per {{Section 3.3 of RFC9528}}.

 * SIZE_MTU: the maximum amount of transmittable bytes before having to use Block-wise.
 This is, for example, 64 KiB as maximum datagram size when using UDP, or 1280 bytes as the maximum size for an IPv6 MTU.